 I can’t express enough how much I love the design and architecture of Tulum Airport.
 Mexico did not build a stuffy, industrial airport that looks like any other airport in the world.
 Instead, the airport – inside and out – incorporates local architecture, design, and colors.
 As soon as you step off the plane, you feel like you are in Tulum.
 I love how well the airport reflects the local culture.

-Tulum Airport is also a lot smaller than Cancún.
+Tulum Airport is also much smaller than Cancún’s.
 There is only one terminal that barely has 12 gates.
 The airport is small but spread out, so it feels spacious.
 Cancún Airport feels so overwhelming and packed to the brim with people.
-Conversely, Tulum feels like your lovely local airport in the United States – small but not stressful and gets you where you want to go.
+Conversely, Tulum feels like your lovely local airport in the United States – small but not stressful, and it gets you where you want to go.

 Additionally, Tulum Airport feels so calm and peaceful compared to the chaos at Cancún Airport because there just aren’t many passengers.
-Our Avianca flight from Bogotá barely had 30 people on it (I actually counted because I was so shocked at how light the flight was).
+Our Avianca flight from Bogotá had barely 30 people on it (I actually counted because I was so shocked at how light it was).
 Our flight to Miami on American probably wasn’t more than 50% full.
 And note that this was in January, which is during the high season.

-I expect that as the airport matures and more people start using the airport, it will feel less peaceful.
-But at the current rate, that probably is a couple to a few years away.
+I expect that as the airport matures and more people use it, it will feel less peaceful.
+But at the current rate, that probably is a couple of years away.
 Cancún Airport, on the other hand, is already at maximum capacity.

 Fun Easter Eggs at Tulum Airport

-After you arrive and before reaching the Immigration and Customs area, you can stop and view some artifacts from the airport’s construction.
+After you arrive and before you reach the Immigration and Customs area, you can stop to view some artifacts from the airport’s construction.
 This isn’t museum-quality, and it is primarily just one long wall of ancient finds on display.
 However, if you are into this kind of stuff, it could be interesting to stop and look.

-Finally, there is a large statue outside dedicated to Felipe Carrillo Puerto, whom the airport is named after.
-According to the sign below the statute, Mr. Carrillo Puerto was a political journalist who governed the Yucután from 1922 to 1924.
-The sign says he fought for justice and social inclusion for the Mayans then, as well as opening government jobs to women.
+Finally, there is a large statue outside dedicated to Felipe Carrillo Puerto, the airport’s namesake.
+According to the sign below the statue, Mr. Carrillo Puerto was a political journalist who governed Yucatán from 1922 to 1924.
+The sign says he fought for justice and social inclusion for the Mayans, as well as opening government jobs to women.

 What to Eat at Tulum Airport?

 Tulum Airport has places to eat before and after security.
 Outside of security – “landside” – options are limited to a couple of restaurants on the lower level near baggage claim and car rental offices.
-As of January 2025, the main two restaurants were a local chicken chain, a taco place, and a handful of convenience stores.
+As of January 2025, the two main restaurants were a local chicken chain and a taco place, and there were a handful of convenience stores.
 In other words, not much, yet more than other airports with nothing.

 However, beyond security – “airside” – there are several eating options.
 Note that the terminal is split into two sides once you pass security.
-However, both wings of the terminal have a food court, and the food options are different.
+However, both wings of the terminal have food courts, and the options differ.
 We recommend checking out both sides before making a decision.
 Remember that the terminal is relatively small, so walking between the two wings should take less than five minutes.

 If you are looking for American chains, the wing leading to gates D3 and D4 has Carl’s Jr, and the wing leading to gates D1 and D2 has Burger King and Starbucks.
 There are also local options and convenience stores, so there is plenty to choose from.
-Considering the size of the airport, I felt like there were more options than I expected.
+Considering the airport’s size, I felt there were more options than I expected.

 Arriving and Departing Tulum Airport